Intro to Calm Abiding Meditation

 Dates:

-Our next Introduction to Calm Abiding course will begin in the Fall of 2024.
-Use the form below to stay updated on course announcements.
+Our next Introduction to Calm Abiding course will be held in the Fall of 2025.
+Please use the form below to stay updated on course announcements.

 Course Overview

-Calm Abiding meditation serves as the foundation for all other practices within Tibetan Buddhism.
-Sometimes spelled Shamatha or Shamata, it is a technique used to develop our power of attention and bring our thoughts to a peaceful state.
-Then we practice resting the mind in that state, which feels like a vacation for our often scattered and distracted minds.
+Calm Abiding meditation is the foundation for all other practices within Tibetan Buddhism.
+Sometimes spelled Shamatha or Shamata is used to develop our power of attention and bring our thoughts to a peaceful state.
+Then, we practice resting the mind in that state, which feels like a vacation for our often scattered and distracted minds.

-Among many benefits, regular meditation practice helps us live from a truer perception of reality; the reality that we are all a part of the great ocean of awareness.
-Through consistent practice we learn to see the whole ocean, not just the surface waves.
-That ocean (including, but not only, the waves) is the true source of all happiness, and a freedom from suffering.
-This is the goal of meditation we’ve all long sought.
-With these methods, we can make real progress toward that goal—our true home.
+Among many benefits, regular meditation practice helps us live from a truer perception of reality—the reality that we are all a part of the great ocean of awareness.
+Through consistent practice, we learn to see the ocean, not just the surface waves.
+That ocean (including, but not only, the waves) is the true source of all happiness and freedom from suffering.
+With these methods, we can progress toward that goal—our true home.

 Benefits of Meditation

-This program is taught by Justin Kirkwood, a Tibetan translator and Buddhist educator at the Namchak Foundation, who has studied and practiced Buddhist meditation for 20+ years.
-He has served for many years as Namchak Khen Rinpoche’s interpreter for all of his meditation teachings, personal interviews, and more.
+This program is taught by Justin Kirkwood, a Tibetan translator and Buddhist educator at the Namchak Foundation.
+He has studied and practiced Buddhist meditation for 20+ years and has served for many years as Namchak Khen Rinpoche’s interpreter for all of his meditation teachings, personal interviews, and more.

 Invite a Friend!

-Sangha or community, is one of our favorite elements of the Buddhist path.
-That’s why we’re happy to share that when you register for the Introduction to Calm Abiding Meditation 4-week course, you can bring a friend, family member, or loved one to the course for free!
+Sangha, or community, is one of our favorite elements of the Buddhist path.
+We’re happy to share that when you register for the Introduction to Calm Abiding Meditation three-week course, you can bring a friend, family member, or loved one to the course for free!
 Upon registering for the course, you’ll receive a discount code via email (don’t forget to check your spam folder) for your guest to use for free registration.

-They simply have to register for the course through our website and use the promotional code you received in your email to attend the course for free.
+To attend the course for free, they simply have to register through our website and use the promotional code you received in your email.
 We look forward to seeing you and your friend at our next course!
-Please email if you have any questions.
+Please email info@namchak.org if you have any questions.

 Frequently Asked Questions